ibm-cloud-docs/databases-for-mongodb-gen2/howto-resources-scaling.md

 Review your total estimated cost in the calculator on the bottom.

-After you are done, click *Apply changes* to trigger the scaling operation.
+After you are done, click **Apply changes** to trigger the scaling operation.

 ## Review current resources and hosting model
 {: #review-resources-cli}
 {: cli}

 To interact with {{site.data.keyword.databases-for}} on Gen 2 via the CLI you must utilize the IBM Cloud Resource Controller's CLI.
-For more info please see [General IBM Cloud CLI (ibmcloud) commands](https://cloud.ibm.com/docs/cli?topic=cli-ibmcloud_cli).
+For more information, see the [General IBM Cloud CLI (ibmcloud) commands](https://cloud.ibm.com/docs/cli?topic=cli-ibmcloud_cli).
 To get information about a particular instance, use the following command:

 ```sh
 ibmcloud resource service-instance <INSTANCE_NAME> -o JSON
 ```
-{: .pre}
 {: pre}